GoodManWEN/CalculateExpression/README.md

 # Caution

  - spaces in input expressions will be remove while processing.
- - each expression will be converted into (expression) while processing to avoid empty stack problems.
+ - each expression will be converted into (expression) before processing to avoid empty stack problems.

 # Installation